Alabama Court Records

 - Jury selection: The jury’s choice for a criminal trial is as per the provisions of Rule 18.4 of the Alabama Rules of Criminal Procedure.

-- Swearing in of witnesses: The witnesses of both parties of the case are sworn in and required to say nothing but the truth during the trial.
+- Swearing in of witnesses: The witnesses of both parties in the case are sworn in and required to say nothing but the truth during the trial.

 - Opening statements: The prosecution and the defense attorney are permitted to speak to state the defendant’s guilt or innocence.

-- Presentation of evidence: The prosecution lawyer is allowed to present the evidence, after which the defendant answers in defense.
+- Presentation of evidence: The prosecution lawyer may present the evidence, after which the defendant answers in defense.

 - Further arguments: This stage is dependent on the court’s discretion.
 The court will allow the prosecution attorney to present more evidence.
-The prosecution lawyer is not allowed to make further arguments if the defendant declines to continue the arguments.
+The prosecution lawyer cannot make further arguments if the defendant refuses to continue the arguments.

 - Jury deliberation: The jury retreats to a chamber to review the arguments and evidence presented by both sides of the case.